Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 ## Access the Gen AI Node’s Output

 The node’s output is stored in a context variable.
-You can access the variable as follows:
+You can access the variable using the following syntax:

 `{{context.steps.GenAINodeName.output}}`